Diyckstra/terraform-provider-deyckstra/website/docs/r/default_network_acl.md

 * `icmp_code` - (Optional) The ICMP type code to be used.
 Default 0.
 * `icmp_type` - (Optional) The ICMP type to be used.
 Default 0.

--> For more information on ICMP types and codes, see [Internet Control Message Protocol (ICMP) Parameters](https://www.iana.org/assignments/icmp-parameters/icmp-parameters.xhtml).
+-> For more information on ICMP types and codes, see [Internet Control Message Protocol (ICMP) Parameters][icmp-parameters].

 ## Attribute Reference